PagerDuty/pdpyras/sphinx/source/user_guide.rst

 will be the full body of the response from the API after JSON-decoding, and the ``json`` keyword argument is not modified.

-Finally, when using the ``r*`` methods, the ``json`` keyword argument is modified before sending to Requests_, if necessary, to encapsulate the body inside an entity wrapper.
+When using the ``r*`` methods, the ``json`` keyword argument is modified before sending to Requests_, if necessary, to encapsulate the body inside an entity wrapper.
 The response is the decoded body after unwrapping, if the API endpoint returns wrapped entities.
 For more details, refer to :ref:`wrapping`.

 Data types
 **********